jianyu-niu/jianyu-niu.github.io/_pages/about.md

 ------
 I am currently a research assistant professor at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), working with [Prof. Yinqian Zhang](https://yinqian.org/).
 I received my Ph.D. degree from [The University of British Columbia](https://ok.ubc.ca/) (UBC) in Sep.
 2021, under the supervision of [Prof. Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).

 **Our research lab has multiple openings for Research Associates, Post-doctoral Researchers, Research/Software Engineers, Research Assistants, and Research Interns.
-If you are interested in working with me or any directions for our lab, please drop me or Prof. Zhang an email for more information.**
+If you are interested in working with me or have any directions for our lab, please drop me or Prof. Zhang an email for more information.**

 Research
 ------
 My research fields include blockchain, distributed systems, and confidential computing.
-Below are some of my major research projects.
+Below are some research projects.

-**Incentive Design and Analysis for Blockchains**: This project focuses on incentive design and analysis of decentralized systems.
+**Incentive Analysis(Design) and Consensus Security Analysis**: This project applies stochastic processes to analyze incentive design and consensus algorithms of blockchains.
+Related works include selfish mining analysis of Ethereum ([ICDCS'19](https://arxiv.org/abs/1901.04620)), incentive analysis of Bitcoin-NG ([Performance'20](https://arxiv.org/pdf/2001.05082.pdf)), performance analysis of chained HotStuff ([INFOCOM'21](https://arxiv.org/abs/2107.04947)), and transparent mining ([TDSC'22](https://arxiv.org/abs/2312.00741)), .

-**BFT Consensus Design and Performance Analysis**: This project targets to search for more scalable, simpler, and secure BFT consensus by developing better performance analysis frameworks and new design principles.
+**Scalable and Simple BFT Consensus**: This project aims to search for scalable, simple, and secure BFT consensus designs.
+Related works include the simplest BFT consensus algorithms EBFT([Arxiv](https://arxiv.org/abs/2012.01636)), shared mempool ([ICDE'23](https://github.com/gitferry/bamboo-stratus)).

-**Distributed Confidential Computing**: This project explores integrations of confidential computing and various distributed computing techniques (e.g., blockchains, Federated Learning) to design more secure and high-performance systems.
+**Distributed Confidential Computing**: This project explores integrations of confidential computing and various distributed computing techniques, e.g., blockchains and Federated Learning.
+Related works include confidential blockchains ([CCS'22](https://dl.acm.org/doi/10.1145/3548606.3560639)) and rollback-resilient confidential computing services on the cloud ([CCS'22](https://dl.acm.org/doi/10.1145/3548606.3560620)).

 News
 ------